Skip to content

 Creating Custom Data§

-A group can be added by clicking “Add a Group” at the bottom of the screen.
-To add a block or a custom data field, make sure that the group to which you want to add them is open.
+You can add a group by clicking “Add a Group” at the bottom of the screen.
+To add a block or a custom data field, you first need to open the group you want to add them to.
 Click “Add a Field”.
-Now choose the correct type from the drop-down menu (or the option “New Block”), enter the label and, if required, options separated by a comma.
+Now choose the correct type from the drop-down menu (or the option “New Block…”), enter the label and, if required, options separated by a comma.
 You finish the process by clicking the “Add” button.

 The configuration screen for custom data shows the type for every field.
-If the type requires additional parameters, they will be displayed in the “Values” column.
-These parameters can be changed by double-clicking them.
-For custom data fields that expect a list of options (like a drop-down menu or a checkbox), the values entered must be separated by commas.
+If the type requires additional parameters, then you’ll find them in the “Values” column.
+You can edit these parameters by double-clicking them.
+For custom data fields that expect a list of options (like a drop-down menu or a checkbox), you must enter the values separated by commas.

 Attention

-It is not possible to change the type of a custom data field once it has been set.
+It isn’t possible to change the type of a custom data field once you’ve set it.

 For example: